Does your Android phone keep shutting off? Here's how to fix it!

 Find your charging cable, plug your phone in, and leave it be and keep it charging for at least an hour so it can get some much-needed juice.
 Come back after a while, and if the battery looks like it's charging normally, you should be good to go.

 If you find that your phone isn't taking a charge, try moving the charger to a different wall outlet or using a different cable/AC adapter.
-If that still doesn't work, it's possible something is messed up with the charging port.
+If that still doesn't work, something may be messed up with the charging port.
 If your phone supports wireless charging, place it on a supported wireless charger and see if that works.
 If you do that and the battery still isn't charging and/or your phone keeps shutting off, you have a bigger issue on your hands.

 Factory reset and restore